 Your oral health matters in ways you might not even think possible.
 For example, a growing amount of research has found that individuals with poor oral health have a significantly higher risk for developing a range of chronic diseases.
 Studies have found that patients who have dealt with tooth decay, gum disease, and tooth loss are at an increased risk for diseases that include heart disease, diabetes, dementia, and cancer.

 Fortunately, you can better protect your oral and overall health by scheduling regular exams and cleanings.
-Both Dr. Han and the American Dental Association recommend that patients visit the dentist at least once every six months.
+The American Dental Association recommend that patients visit the dentist at least once every six months.
 Depending on the current state of your oral health, however, more frequent visits may be required.

 What is a cavity?